chuksoo/data-engineering-zoomcamp-2026/README.md

 ## Syllabus Overview
 The course consists of structured modules, hands-on workshops, and a final project to reinforce your learning.

-### **Prerequisites**
-To get the most out of this course, you should have:
-- Basic coding experience
-- Familiarity with SQL
-- Experience with Python (helpful but not required)

-No prior data engineering experience is necessary.

 ### **Modules**

 #### [Module 1: Containerization and Infrastructure as Code](01-docker-terraform/)